Dual diagnosis occurs when you have a mental health issue along with a substance use disorder.

 At a dual diagnosis treatment center, you get help for your substance abuse while dealing with underlying mental health issues.

 Mental health issues might be the root cause of substance use disorders and vice versa.
-Dual diagnosis treatment centers have staff members trained in both mental health and substance use disorder treatment.
+Dual-diagnosis treatment centers have staff members trained in both mental health and drug rehab.

 At a dual diagnosis treatment and recovery center, you can expect: